 What is crude oil and what are petroleum products?

-Crude oil is a mixture of hydrocarbons that formed from plants and animals that lived millions of years ago.
-Crude oil is a fossil fuel, and it exists in liquid form in underground pools or reservoirs, in tiny spaces within sedimentary rocks, and near the surface in tar (or oil) sands.
-Petroleum products are fuels made from crude oil and other hydrocarbons contained in natural gas.
+Crude oil and other hydrocarbons exist in liquid or gaseous from in underground pools or reservoirs, in tiny spaces within sedimentary rocks, and near the earth's surface in tar (or oil) sands.
+Petroleum products are fuels made from crude oil and hydrocarbons contained in natural gas.
 Petroleum products can also be made from coal, natural gas, and biomass.

 Products made from crude oil